JHchan63/Cyclistic-Bike-Share-Analysis/README.md

 ## 2. Prepare 🛠️
 ### Data Source
-This analysis uses 12 months of historical trip data spanning from January 2024 to December 2024.
+This analysis uses 12 months of historical trip data spanning from January 2024 to December 2024 [Data Source](insert_link_here).
 The data has been made available by Motivate International Inc. under this [license](insert_link_here).

 ### Tools Used
 * **MySQL:** Data aggregation, cleaning, and processing.